junxit/us-congress-bills-114/bill.md

 - **(17)** *Oversight Board* The term “Oversight Board” means a Financial Oversight and Management Board established in accordance with section 101.
 - **(18)** *Territorial government* The term “territorial government” means the government of a covered territory, including all covered territorial instrumentalities.
 - **(19)** *Territorial instrumentality*
-  - **(A)** *In general* The term “territorial instrumentality” means any political subdivision, public agency, instrumentality–including any instrumentality that is also a bank–or public corporation of a territory, and this term should be broadly construed to effectuate the purposes of this Act.
+  - **(A)** *In general* The term “territorial instrumentality” means any political subdivision, public agency, instrumentality—including any instrumentality that is also a bank—or public corporation of a territory, and this term should be broadly construed to effectuate the purposes of this Act.
   - **(B)** *Exclusion* The term “territorial instrumentality” does not include an Oversight Board.
 - **(20)** *Territory* The term “territory” means—
   - **(A)** Puerto Rico;